Article At A Glance:

 Magnesium: The Stress Reliever

+Magnesium is a crucial mineral when it comes to the toolkit of supplements for sobriety.
 Magnesium is a mineral that is essential for the proper functioning of the body.
 It is also known to help reduce stress and anxiety.
 Alcohol abuse can deplete the body’s natural stores of magnesium, which can result in anxiety and depression [4].

 Supplementing with magnesium can help replenish these stores, reduce stress and anxiety, and improve overall mood.
 The recommended dosage for magnesium is 200mg to 400mg daily.